openedx/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 #.
 For the **Default View** field, select **Month**, **Week**, or **Agenda**.

-   This is the initial view that your students have of the calendar.
-Each student can change his or her view.
+   This is the initial view that your learners have of the calendar.
+Each learner can change his or her view.

 #.
 Select **Save**.

-You can then :ref:`Preview Course Content` to see how the unit with the Google calendar will appear to students.
+You can then :ref:`Preview Course Content` to see how the unit with the Google calendar will appear to learners.

 .. _Add a Google Calendar XBlock in OLX: